 Mr Leonel Manteigas (IHO Secretariat) presented the IHO Secretariat Report which included:

-IHO Membership and regional application for IHO membership, encouraging the SWPHC propose to the IHO Secretariat high level visits to those states not yet IHO Member states.
+IHO Membership and regional application for IHO membership, encouraging the SWPHC propose to the IHO Secretariat high level visits to those States not yet IHO Member States.

 The outcomes of the 6th Council meeting and the recommendations that the SWPHC support the IRCC in identifying measures and values to measure those SPIs of regional interest allocated to IRCC, and to consider providing their CATZOC values - through the RENCs - to support the IHO Secretariat in the process of measuring SPI 1.2.2.

-Preparation for the 3rd IHO Assembly and encouraging recent Member states to present their flag to the Assembly.
-It was noted that the Assembly is in-person only and Member states are encouraged to register on-line.
-The Chair also encouraged recent Member states – Samoa, Solomon Islands and Vanuatu – to attend in-person.
+Preparation for the 3rd IHO Assembly and encouraging recent Member States to present their flag to the Assembly.
+It was noted that the Assembly is in-person only and Member States are encouraged to register on-line.
+The Chair also encouraged recent Member States – Samoa, Solomon Islands and Vanuatu – to attend in-person.
 However, if unable able to attend, to consider a delegation from the nations embassy to attend.
 The US advised of an exhibit, Science on a Sphere, that will show images related to hydrography.
 Participants were encouraged to provide images or contribute data that can be displayed.
-The UK sought clarity on the opportunity for the Assembly to be held on-line, noting that some member states may not be able to travel and make representation from the region.
+The UK sought clarity on the opportunity for the Assembly to be held on-line, noting that some Member States may not be able to travel and make representation from the region.
 Mr Manteigas confirmed that there are no plans for on-line participation.
 Following further discussion, a decision was made to support a representation to the IHO to allow on-line participation to enable a more inclusive and broader participation.
 [Draft text is included at the end of this item].

 An update on the IHO Capacity Building (CB) Programme and activities, noting that IHO CB funded activities in the region have carried over from previous years.
 With regards to other non-IHO CB funded activities, the Chair reminded Members of the benefits for participants and that many of these courses are held annually which may provide time for potential students to gain the necessary requirements to attend.